Mother and Son: The house

-The house used for outside shots with the cast, built by John Cockerill in 1927, had an auction which was "off the Richter scale with well and truly over 100 people, at least".
+The house used for outside shots with the cast, at 16 Rickard Street, Rodd Point, built by John Cockerill in 1927, had an auction which was "off the Richter scale with well and truly over 100 people, at least".

 The house was mainly unknown in connection to the show (with most bidders being too young to know the sitcom) and sold in 2014 for $1.95 million to build a dual-occupancy dwelling with an underground garage and swimming pool.

 No objections were received, the application was amended and demolition and construction was approved in June 2015.

 DVD releases

 All six series have been released in Australia.